DanielHearn/css-loaders/README.md

 - Build: Complies pug, scss and builds files from src to dist, including compressing images, js, css

 ## TODO:
+- Change code font to 'Source Code Pro'
 - Add example gifs to readme
 - Add more loaders
-- Make background colours more consistent
+- Make background colours to have a more consistent palette
 - Improve mobile styling especially on landscape to be more user friendly with more spacing between elements.

 ## Contributions